mwhittaker/papers/papers/diaconu2013hekaton.md

 ## Transaction Management
-Hekaton supports snapshot isolation, repeatable read, and serializability all implemented with multiversion concurrency control.
+Hekaton supports snapshot isolation, repeatable read, and serializability all implemented with optimistic multiversion concurrency control.
 There are two conditions which can be checked during validation:

 1. **Read stability**.
 All the versions that a transaction read must still be valid versions upon commit.